shsagir/play-area-sync/docs/install-craft-3-uni-alternative.md

 #### Uploading assets in a Git workflow

 Assets in Craft are the files that are managed by Craft, also see [the official Craft docs](https://docs.craftcms.com/v3/assets.html).
-Think: mostly user generated, uploaded files, mostly images.
+This user generated stuff, uploaded files, mostly images.
 The [fortrabbit Craft CMS starter .gitignore](https://raw.githubusercontent.com/fortrabbit/craft-starter/master/.gitignore) file excludes `/web/assets/*` from Git.
 Why?
 Because, code and content are separated and the assets uploaded to the App are [not represented in Git](https://help.fortrabbit.com/deployment-methods-uni#toc-git-works-only-one-way) anyways.

 So when you deploy using Git here, the assets must be managed and deployed independently.
 [SFTP](/sftp-uni#toc-accessing-sftp) is one way to to do it.
 We recommend giving `rsync` on the command line a try.
 It's easier than you think: